Neuroscience for kids – “This book will move mountains”

-“The Paths of the Brain” offers a concrete and down-to-earth way to strengthen a child’s resilience from an early age.
+“The Pathways in the Brain” offers a concrete and down-to-earth way to strengthen a child’s resilience from an early age.
 With easily identifiable examples from everyday life, Anette Prehn explains how the brain’s reactions can make it challenging to handle overwhelming situations, and how to become comfortable with them and courageous.

 Sofie Ulrich-Hansen, 12 years: “A good and instructive book.
 I like to imagine that I have a forest in my head.
 And that the more I walk on a path, the more it becomes a habit.
 If I don’t use a path, it becomes overgrown with moss, branches, and grass, and I then have to walk on it many times again in order to restore it.
 I also like to imagine that I carry a ‘backpack’ with me with the many good situations I have managed even though I didn’t feel that comfortable with it at first (such as rollercoaster rides or double backflips in gymnastics).”

-Gustav Helner, 10 years: “’The Paths Of The Brain’ has taught me that the more I do something and use a path in the brain, the better I get at it, and the more comfortable I feel about it.
+Gustav Helner, 10 years: “’The Pathways in the Brain’ has taught me that the more I do something and use a path in the brain, the better I get at it, and the more comfortable I feel about it.
 I have also learned that, when you are in a situation that you have never been in before, you can use your experience from a different, but similar situation.
 Smart!”

-Amanda Louise Tarp Beth, 10 years: “I think about the paths of the brain every day, many times a day.
+Amanda Louise Tarp Beth, 10 years: “I think about the pathways in the brain every day, many times a day.
 When I am do Math, I say to myself: ‘I have now tried this path.
-Which path should I try next?’.
+Which pathway should I try next?’.
 I also do it with badminton.
 I have tried my ‘smash path’ quite a lot, but my ‘mix field path’ is completely new.
 And so I go on and practice that.”

-Lisa Bresson, mother: “I have read ‘The Paths Of The Brain’ out loud to my 9-year-old and 11-year-old boys, who have both been diagnosed with ADHD.
+Lisa Bresson, mother: “I have read ‘The Pathways in the Brain’ out loud to my 9-year-old and 11-year-old boys, who have both been diagnosed with ADHD.
 They were both very involved in the reading, could see themselves in the examples and asked a lot of questions.
 The concept of connections within the brain made a lot of sense to them.
-‘Look, some paths are thin – and some are as thick as earthworms … I don’t think that my reading path is quite an earthworm yet’, the oldest one said to me.
+‘Look, some pathways are thin – and some are as thick as earthworms … I don’t think that my reading path is quite an earthworm yet’, the oldest one said to me.
 We all talked about the book for more than an hour after reading it.
 What a gift!”

-Ulrik Blirup, father: “My 9-year-old son, Jakob, has read ‘The Paths Of The Brain’ himself and thought it was excellent.
+Ulrik Blirup, father: “My 9-year-old son, Jakob, has read ‘The Pathways in the Brain’ himself and thought it was excellent.
 He understood that one needs to keep practising until a given thing is learned, and then everything becomes easier.
 Moreover, he saw himself in the boy in the book so much that he suggested that the boy should have been called Jakob.
 This book will move mountains!”